 The YinOva Center of New York City is one of the largest acupuncture clinics in the country, with 12 full-time acupuncturists.
 All of our acupuncturists are licensed and board certified in acupuncture and Chinese herbal Medicine.
-They specialize in several areas, including acupuncture for fertility, pain, pediatrics, acupuncture for men’s health, and much more.
+They specialize in several areas, including acupuncture for fertility, pain, pediatrics, acupuncture for men’s health, cancer care, and much more.

 I love that Chinese medicine can fill in the blanks of Western medicine.
 Often patients come to me having tried “everything”.
 Finally, they get results with acupuncture and Chinese herbs and then think to use it first for future health concerns.
 Making a difference for someone who has been struggling to find relief is extremely rewarding.